 - Tuesday, December 19

 The cost of the class is $40, and classes are held at the San Ramon Regional Medical Center located at 6001 Norris Canyon Road in San Ramon.
 Registration is required to attend the class.
-Contact the San Ramon Regional Medical Center at 855-780-4263 or visit the website to reserve your spot.
+Contact the San Ramon Regional Medical Center at 855-780-4263 or register for the class online to reserve your spot.

 Canopy Health Affiliates Offer a Variety of Health and Wellness Courses